juanmendez/Widget-Light-Theme-Scheduler/README.md

 ```

 `LightThemeManager` doesn't have to be a Singleton or be referenced using dependency injection, but works fine as well.
-The library only requires [Joda Time](http://www.joda.org/joda-time/).
+The library makes use of [Joda Time](http://www.joda.org/joda-time/).
 Feel free to apply the libraries of your choice.

 Please look into the [demo](/lightthemedemo) for more insights